 The enlightenment teaching of the Essene was known as THE WAY.
-This teaching became the final interpretation on the Law and the Prophets, as revealed by Yeshua Messiah.
-The Way also became the transitional teaching into the early church.
-Many of these principles are contained in modern religious thought, many are not.
+This teaching became the final interpretation of the Law and the Prophets, as revealed by Yeshua Messiah.
+The Way also became the enlightened transitional teaching into the early church.

 Matthew chapter five begins with the Beatitudes.
 Jesus mentions a number of character attributes which share enlightenment qualities: “poor in spirit,” more likely reflects faithful dependence which inherits the kingdom;* “meek shall inherit the earth,”* which concerns being meek before the Lord.
 You inherit through peace (remaining peaceful) and by waiting on God, and you may receive it now (inherent the earth).
 The Beatitudes introduce the enlightenment path of the Way.
 The Antithesis draws the contrast between the Law as taught from the Hebrew Bible, to what will later become the enlightened pathway Jesus presents further on in Matthew’s scripture.